greggelong/aiBossOllama/README.md

 ollama run mistral

+it works totaly off line as Safari text to speech works without internet or vpn

 I am using a system prompt to have the LLM pretend to be the AI boss from our

 The wrapper that is doing this is a general purpose chat bot that was made with p5js speech and p5js follwing the pollinations api